amoach/Ghana-based-experiences/README.md

 ## Design Process

 - Initial research was done in order to see how other competitors went about their website design.
+- The wireframe was then designed on figma which made it easy to visualize as well as successfully make it consistent throughout.
 - The overall aim was to show the user the beauty and amazing things Ghana has to offer and therefore having a gallery like concept and feel to all pages was the best way to showcase it all.
 Allowing the user to see the photos clearly in big enough photos to really give the intial feel of what Ghana is about.
 - End to end photos on the homepage alongside a continuous scroll was also thought to be a good feature in order to give a good first impression and insight from the get go.
 - The gallery like theme was continued onto the other pages in order to keep it all consistent and still giving that showcasing Ghana feel.
 So on the experiences pages, there are the photos in a single column of what to expect alongside the text explaining it all.
 This again was intended to have that continuous feel as you scroll down to find out more.